Jessi Slaughter sexual abuse and cyberbullying case: Reactions

-Later developments
+Sexual abuse by Dahvie Vanity

-Rumors of rape and sexual abuse by Vanity had been circulating since 2009.
-Blood on the Dance Floor members Garrett Ecstasy, who left the band in 2009, and Jayy Von Monroe, who left the band in 2016, have described Vanity as a sexual predator.
-Jeffree Star and New Years Day members Ash Costello and Nikki Misery have stated that they observed Vanity engage in questionable or illegal sexual behavior during one of the Warped Tours and also during the "All the Rage Tour 2012" in the early 2010s.
+Chris Hansen announced an investigation on Vanity in 2020, including having multiple interviews with those who claim Vanity abused or raped them, including Slaughter.

-On March 2, 2018, Leonhardt made a Tumblr post in which they publicly accused Vanity of rape for the first time.
+Since 2009, at least 21 people have made sexual assault, child sexual abuse, and rape allegations against Vanity, with one leading to his arrest in 2009.
+Slaughter's 2010 videos were made in response to accusations that a friend had raped Slaughter, and that Slaughter had a sexual relationship with Vanity while Slaughter was a minor.
+Years later, Slaughter publicly alleged that the rumors sparking the original harassment were true, stating that Vanity began grooming and sexually abusing them in 2009 when they were only 10 years old.
+On March 2, 2018, Slaughter made a Tumblr post in which they publicly accused Vanity of rape for the first time.
+In 2019, 21 women accused Vanity of sexual assault, child sexual abuse, and rape, with many of them saying the attacks took place while they were under the age of consent.

-In March 2020, Leonhardt told journalist Chris Hansen of To Catch a Predator that Vanity sexually assaulted them in April 2009, when Leonhardt was 10 and Vanity was 24.
-They were interviewed as part of Hansen's YouTube channel Have a Seat with Chris Hansen; Hansen described Leonhardt as Vanity's "victim zero".
-Leonhardt said they were at a party at which Vanity was present and while they were in the bathroom of the house, Vanity coerced them to perform oral sex on him.
-During the next 16 months, Leonhardt stated that Vanity had violently raped them under the guise of BDSM-style sexual activity.
-In 2010, Leonhardt told a classmate that Vanity had molested them, but later told Insider that they used the term as a joke, and viewed the relationship as consensual.
-Leonhardt also stated that had they not mentioned Vanity to classmates – which led to the case being discussed online – the abuse would have continued.
-One year later, 21 women accused Vanity of sexual assault, child molestation, and rape with many of the women saying that the attacks had taken place while they were under the age of consent.
-This led to the FBI beginning an investigation into the allegations against Vanity.
+In March 2020, Slaughter told journalist Chris Hansen of To Catch a Predator that Vanity sexually assaulted them in April 2009, when Slaughter was 10, and Vanity was 24.
+He was interviewed as part of Hansen's YouTube channel Have a Seat with Chris Hansen; Hansen described Slaughter as Vanity's "victim zero".
+Slaughter said he was at a party at which Vanity was present, and while they were in the bathroom of the house, Vanity coerced him to perform oral sex on him.
+During the next 16 months, Slaughter stated that Vanity had violently raped them under the guise of BDSM-style sexual activity.
+In 2010, Slaughter told a classmate that Vanity had molested them, but later told Insider that they used the term as a joke, and viewed the relationship as consensual.
+Slaughter also stated that had he not mentioned Vanity to classmates – which led to the case being discussed online – the abuse would have continued.
+Towards the end of his interview with Hansen, when he asked Slaughter what he would say to Vanity if he were watching the interview, he replied: "You done goofed."